 In addition to initiatives like those mentioned above, a small number of women-only tournaments offer additional possibilities for female esports players to compete.
 These tournaments aim to provide a positive and inclusive environment for female esports players.
-Some of the tournaments act as a steppingstone to major competitions.
+Some of the tournaments act as a steppingq STEM education focuses on four disciplines - science, technology, engineering, and mathematics.

+stone to major competitions.
 However, there are relatively few of these sorts of women-only tournaments, and they do not currently match the spectacle, prestige, or commercial success of many of the sector's more famous, maledominated, tournaments, "the more the big tournament organisers can showcase female talent at the top the better".